Short dated smile under Rough Volatility: asymptotics and numerics: A case study: the rough Bergomi model

 Practically, implementation of the KL formula requires to approximate the infinite product \eqref{eq:CarlemanFredholm}, and we observed that for smaller values of $H$ the convergence of this product was much slower, requiring a prohibitively large number of basis functions, which is why we present these results for $H=0.3$.
 We leave the numerically efficient implementation of the KL decomposition method for small values of $H$ as a topic for future research.
 In what follows we will consider the approximation $a(x)\approx a(0)$, which is faster while still producing accurate smiles.

 First, in Figure \ref{fig:var:theta} we show implied volatilities under model \eqref{eq:vol:general:rbergomi}, with realistic parameters (close to the calibrated parameter to the SPX volatility on February 4, 2010, see \cite{bayer2016pricing}), varying $\theta$ from $0$ to $1$.
-We note how our approximation is general enough to be applicable for any $\theta$, improving previous asymptotic in all cases.
+We note how our approximation is general enough to be applicable for any $\theta$, improving previous asymptotics in all cases.
 We also note a slight deterioration of the quality of the approximation in the right wing as $\theta \to 1$, that could be improved using KL to compute $a(x)$.

 Then, instead of varying $\theta$, we fix $\theta=0$ and show in Figure \ref{fig:var:time} the comparison with the same approximations as before, when the expiry $t$ increases.
 We see how our expansion lifts the FZ expansion, improving the approximation of the Monte Carlo price.
 The difference between the two approximations is due to the term structure correction $a_0 t^{2H}$.
 Clearly, the effect of this correction becomes more evident as $t$ increases.
 On a number of numerical experiments, it is also clear that this correction becomes more and more important as $H\to 0$, not surprisingly since $t^{2H}$ is larger, for small $t$, when $H$ vanishes.